commercetools/commercetools-bundles-starter/docs/static/index.md

 yarn start
 ```

-If this is the first time running the application locally, create an `env.json`
+If this is the first time running the application locally, open an [.env.local](packages/bundles-static/.env.local) file.
-file at the static bundles root directory using `env.local.json` as an example.
 Based on your [region](https://docs.commercetools.com/http-api.html#regions),
-you may find it necessary to modify the values of `frontendHost`, `mcApiUrl`,
+you may find it necessary to modify the values in the env file.
-and `location`.

 ### Troubleshooting